If your brain were a car…

 - Critical Calvin is a back-seat driver.
 He criticizes everyone else’s driving, reminds them of every ticket and fender-bender, and announces all the reasons why you shouldn’t go at all.

-If a car were a metaphor for your brain, which of these characters would most often drive YOUR thoughts and behavior?
+If a bus were a metaphor for your brain, which of these characters would most often drive YOUR thoughts and behavior?

 That’s important to know, because your main characters influence what most likely derails you, time after time.
 And identifying them is the first step toward developing strategies or solutions that will work for you.

-I’m gearing up to design more training and resources to help your brain (and life!) run more smoothly, and I’d love your help.
+I’m designing more training and resources to help your brain (and life!) run more smoothly, and I’d love your help.
 I want to create programs and solutions that address your specific needs as an adult with ADD/ADHD.
-I’ve created a survey to get your input into what you need most from me.
+I’ve created a quiz to get your input into what you need most from me.

-Click here to take this QUICK SURVEY to let us know who YOUR drivers are!
-I’ll share results in the next blog post.
+Click here to take this QUICK QUIZ to find out who YOUR drivers are!

 What was the last thing you couldn't get yourself to do?
 What character was in charge?